-Dark Place is an Australian Aboriginal horror anthology.
-Five terrifically twisted tales by five Aboriginal filmmakers.
+Dark Place is an Australian Aboriginal horror anthology with five terrifically twisted tales by five Aboriginal filmmakers.

 Australian genre cinema takes an exciting leap forward with Dark Place, a quintet of tales that approach post-colonial Aboriginal history through the lenses of horror and fantasy:

-- Foe (Liam Phillip): Strange occurrences cause a chronic insomniac to question whether sleep might actually be a portal to something terrifying deep inside her.
+- Foe (Liam Phillip): When Elena, a chronic insomniac, wakes up with blood on her dress and a bloody knife in her bed, she questions whether sleep might actually be a portal to something terrifying deep inside her.

-- Vale Light (Rob Braslin): In the public housing commission estate of Pendle Vale, a single mum and her daughter do it tough, until one day a witch decides to change their fortune.
+- Vale Light (Rob Braslin): Single mum, Shae, and her daughter, Isabel, are doing it tough in the public housing commission estate of Pendle Vale, until one day a witch decides to change their fortune.

 - Foe: Leonie Whyman, Josh Quong Tart